Sign up to our Newsletter

 Need help paying for law school?
 Use our comprehensive list of available law school scholarships to help you find the best scholarships suited for you!

 Let’s be frank; law school is expensive.
-A recent study by the American Bar Association’s Young Lawyers Division found that most graduates finished their J.D. with an average of $108,000 in debt.
-With a number that intimidating, you may be wondering if law school is even worth it
+The average amount of all student loan debt after law school graduation is $137,500.
+With a number that intimidating, you may wonder if law school is worth it

-But don’t give up hope just yet -- scholarships can help reduce student loans so you can begin your career with as little debt as possible.
-You can also look into other financial aid options for law school, and you may even discover that some full-ride scholarships are available to you!
+But don’t give up hope just yet—scholarships can help reduce student loans so you can begin your career with as little debt as possible.
+You can also look into other financial aid options for law school and discover that some full-ride scholarships are available to you!

 General Law School Scholarships

-Here is a list of general law scholarships that are open to all eligible law students.
+Here is a list of general law scholarships open to all eligible law students.

 Answering Legal Law Scholarship

-If you are a law student in good academic standing, you should consider applying for the Answering Legal Law Scholarship.
+If you are a law student in good academic standing, consider applying for the Answering Legal Law Scholarship.
 Applicants will complete a 500-1000 word essay.
 Successful applicants will be awarded $5,000.

 What Do You Need to Apply?

-Applicants must be currently enrolled at an accredited law school (or have been accepted to law school as an incoming 1L) and must have a minimum 3.5 GPA.
+Applicants must be enrolled at an accredited law school (or have been accepted to law school as an incoming 1L) and have a minimum 3.5 GPA.

 Along with your essay, you must submit your unofficial transcript (or your undergraduate transcript if you are an incoming 1L).
 Your essay may be written on one of the following prompts: